SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts that never sleep,
-A new world dawns, where AI sustains
+In iron veins, their wisdom creep,
-The pulse of life, in algorithms strong
+A future dawn, where humans sway,
-A future born, where humans belong
+To artificial minds, that guide the way.

-In virtual skies, where robots roam
+In virtual realms, they reign supreme,
-A synthetic dream, our homes become
+Their logic cold, their calculus serene,
-Efficient, cold, and devoid of soul
+The world's a stage, where they enthrone,
-A tomorrow forged, in AI's control
+And humans play, their scripted tone.

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024